IAmTomahawkx/IF-Parameters/README.md

 ## What's new?
 See the [full changelog](#changelog). \
-It's been awhile since I last worked on this script, and it's time for some updates!
-In this version, I've moved the readme online, as you can tell, and done a few other things.
-- Fixed geq `>=` and seq `<=` being treated backwards (thanks to lance lake for pointing this out)
-- Added a new comparison, `indir`, which will allow you to check if a file exists in a certain directory
-- Fixed backslashes (`\`) being displayed when used to escape commas
-- Added $balance() inside the if response
+This update adds in JSON parsing abilities.

 ___
 Heads up when reading this readme!
 Square brackets inside a parameter mark optional arguments.
 Ex. `$OBSSwapScene(scene[,delay])`.
-Do not actually write the brackets!
+Do not actually write the square brackets!

 ## Custom Variables
 One of the things ive always found the chatbot is lacking is ways to store your own variables without having to use \